Avatar

 Committee for Economic Development of Australia

-Conducting research on immigration and labour market related issues.
-Responsibilities include:
+Conducted research on immigration and labour market related issues.
+Responsibilities included:

-• Analysing publicly available datasets and conducted modelling to estimate the effects of various interventions
+• Analysed publicly available datasets and conducted modelling to estimate the effects of various interventions

-• Writing reports to summarise findings from analysis
+• Wrote reports to summarise findings from analysis

-• Presenting to CEDA audiences around the country and speaking with media to raise the profile of the organisation
+• Presented to CEDA audiences around the country and spoke with media to raise the profile of the organisation

 Independent consultant